davy7125/polyphone/en/manual/soundfont-editor/tools/sample-tools.md

-When one or more samples are selected in the [tree](manual/soundfont-editor/tree.md), [tool menu](manual/soundfont-editor/tools/index.md) contains several tools sorted in 4 categories:
+When one or more samples are selected in the [tree](manual/soundfont-editor/tree.md), the [tool menu](manual/soundfont-editor/tools/index.md) contains several tools sorted in 4 categories:

 * [analyze](#doc_cat_analyze),
 * [files](#doc_cat_files),